gb-it/codejam-cap-nodejs/exercises/05/readme.md

 In this exercise you'll add a further entity to the data model and expose it through the service.
 In defining this entity you'll make use of some common definition features available to all CAP projects.

-- Loading a set of queries into Postman (via URL)
-- Trying OData create operations with a UUID based key field on an entity, with and without supplying a UUID

 ## Steps